 I’m a seafood monster – mussels, crab, clams, prawns, lobster, octopus, squid – I love it all.
 You won’t find a better place to enjoy well-prepared seafood at a reasonable price than at one of La Paradeta’s five restaurants in Barcelona.

 It’s a chain – but, apart from the unifying funky crab, octopus and clam logo, you wouldn’t really know it – each of the restaurants has a different atmosphere.

 The restaurant at Sants, the “original and best”, and probably the best for avoiding the sometimes incredibly long lines at their outlets in El Born, Paral·lel, on Consell de Cent (just off Passeig de Gràcia) and Sagrada Familia, is a fun, friendly place.
 Don’t expect tablecloths and waiters – they’re aren’t any – just simple, basic tables and chairs.

-Put your drinks and cutlery on a tray, find a table, and wait until you hear your number called over the tannoy.
-When you hear your number called go to the serving-hatch and collect your food.
+Put your drinks, plates, cutlery and napkins on a tray, find a table, and wait until you hear your number called over the tannoy.
+When you hear your number called go to the serving-hatch with your receipt and collect your food.

 Simple and fun – a tasty meal for not very much more than the cost of the ingredients.